localnerve/html-snapshots/README.md

 ### Breaking Changes

+#### Introduced in v0.14.x
+##### Updated run method
+The library run method no longer returns a boolean value indicating a successful start.
+Instead, it returns a Promise that resolves to an array of file paths to completed snapshots, or error on failure.
+The second argument, a completion callback, is now **optional** and provided for compatibility only.
+If you supply one, it will be called, but the Promise will also resolve, so it is not needed.

+##### Dropped support for Node <= 0.12
+Node 4.x is now the lowest version of Node supported.
+0.12 (or less) is EOL and unsupported by this library from 0.14 on.

 #### Introduced in v0.6.x
 jQuery selectors are no longer supported by default.
 To restore the previous behavior, set the `useJQuery` option to `true`.
 The upside is jQuery is no longer required to be loaded by the page being snapshotted.
 However, if you use jQuery selectors, or selectors not supported by [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector), the page being snapshotted must load jQuery.